JoeStrout/soda/README.md

 ### Underlying Technologies

-We are probably going to build Soda on top of SDL, the same framework used in many commercial games.
+Soda is built on top of SDL, the same framework used in many commercial games.

 ### How to Help